-From my personal experience, here is how to spend a weekend trip to Riga, Latvia in the middle of a bleak winter.
+From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 On a whim, I booked a round-trip flight from London to Riga, the capital city of Latvia.